Mariusz071/Blog-app/README.md

 - add some posts
 - by clicking particular post you can view it / from that view you can also remove actual post
 - after leaving the page use same user name to access previously added posts
+- to log out and navigate to main page click on the logo

 Simple blog app build with:
 - React